mridubhatnagar/blogs-backup/cl0j3e77l02bllfnv2kt3hiq9.md

 10. During the duration are there any big payments to make.
 Will you be able to do it with no income?
 (Think Insurance premiums, education fees, house rent, SIPs....etc)
 11. Short-term and long-term consequences of taking a break?
 12. Do you have dependents?
 With your savings will they be able to sustain?
+13. Economy?
+14. Do you have a single source of income or multiple sources of income?

 If the reason for thinking of taking a sabbatical is burnout.
 And, it is not possible to take a sabbatical.
 In my opinion, taking short breaks.
 Reducing the amount of work.
 All these things can help.